+B. Services

-- A. Services - 1.
-Services shall be provided through a collaboration of agencies that include: Outlet, Peninsula Family Service, and StarVista. - a.
-Each agency will assume responsibility for unique programmatic functions and coordinate closely with one another to ensure a spectrum of needs are attended to. - b.
-Contractor will recruit agencies on an on-going basis to meet the evolving needs to the LGBTQ+ community, based on input received from clients, volunteers, staff, and established community groups. - 2.
-Contractor will assume financial responsibility for the Pride Center. - 3.
+1. Services shall be provided by the Pride Center and will operate through a collaboration of agencies that include the: Daly City Partnership, Outlet, Peninsula Family Service, and StarVista.
+StarVista will assume financial responsibility for the Pride Center.

+Together, each agency will assume responsibility for unique programmatic functions and coordinate closely with one another as one entity to ensure a spectrum of needs are attended to on day one of operations of the Pride Center.
 Pride Center staff will meet weekly to discuss programmatic and administrative issues related to the functioning of the Pride Center and its referral partners.
+The Pride Center will recruit agencies on an on-going basis to meet the evolving needs to the LGBTQ community, based on input received from clients, volunteers, staff, and established community groups.

-- 4. A diverse Pride Center Community Advisory Group will be maintained to provide feedback and recommendations to the Pride Center's programming. - a.
-The advisory group will also review evaluations of activities and make suggestions for program improvement and the Pride Center sustainability. - b.
-Regular and consistent community involvement and engagement will be a necessary component to the advisory group's operation. - 5.
-Services will address the complex and varied needs of LGBTQ+ persons at high risk for serious mental illness (SMI) and/or serious emotional disability (SED). - a.
-The Pride Center will provide increased access to behavioral health services, increased quality of such services, and increased interagency and community collaboration for SMI/SED LGBTQ+ individuals. - b.
-The Pride Center will focus on SMI/SED co-occurring treatment, counseling and crisis intervention, case management, peer support services and substance use services, which will be delivered within the context of social, community, clinical and resource components. - 6.
-The Pride Center will offer culturally responsive services and supports provided at times/days (including weekends) that would best meet the needs of the community, including offering services to other parts of the County as needed. - Services will be provided through the coordination of three main components: (a) social and community engagement, (b) clinical and (c) training resource center including a social media and online presence. - a.
-Social and community engagement component aims to engage, educate and provide support to LGBTQ+ individuals through peer-based models of wellness and recovery. - i.
-Outreach and coordination of services for the LGBTQ+ community.
+- 2. A diverse Community Advisory Group will be created and maintained to provide feedback and recommendations to the center's programming.
+The advisory group will also review evaluations of activities and make suggestions for program improvement and sustainability.
+Regular and consistent community involvement and engagement will be a necessary component to the center's operation. - 3.
+Services will address the complex and varied needs of LGBTQ persons at high risk for serious mental illness (SMI) and/or serious emotional disability (SED).
+The Pride Center will provide increased access to behavioral health services, increased quality of such services, and increased interagency and community collaboration.
+The Pride Center will focus on SMI/SED treatment, counseling and crisis intervention, case management, peer support services and substance abuse services, which will be delivered within the context of social, community, clinical and resource components. - 4.
+The Pride Center will offer culturally specific services and supports provided at times/days (including weekends) that would best meet the needs of the community including offering services to other parts of the County as needed.
+Services will be provided through the coordination of three main components: (a) social and community, (b) clinical and (c) resource center including a social media and online presence.
+The services will address the challenges presented by the high risk mental health disorders among LGBTQ youth, older adults, transgender and gender non-conforming. - Social and Community component aims to engage, educate and provide support to LGBTQ individuals through peerbased models of wellness and recovery. - Outreach and coordination of services for the LGBTQ community.
 Particular attention and efforts will be given to racial/ethnic/linguistic as well as geographically isolated communities in San Mateo County. - ii.
-Work collaboratively and closely with other service providers both within and outside San Mateo County, to ensure that appropriate services are available to LGBTQ+ individuals connected to the Pride Center.
+Work collaboratively and closely with other service providers both within and outside San Mateo County,

-- iii.
-Regular drop-in hours will be maintained at the Pride Center. - iv.
+- to ensure that appropriate services are available to LGBTQ individuals connected to the Pride Center. - iii.
+Regular drop-in hours will be established at the Pride Center. - iv.
 Peer mentors will be available during drop-in hours. - v.
-Meeting space will also be available for groups, such as NA/AA, WRAP, PFLAG, Pride Initiative meetings, and for community groups from the LGBTQ+ community.
-This room can also be used for trainings made available to community traditional and nontraditional organizations. - b.
-The clinical component is comprised of both behavioral health services focusing on the underserved LGBTQ+ communities and a resource and training ground for healthcare providers to build competency working with the LGBTQ+ population especially with the transgender and gender nonconforming/variant community.
+Meeting space will also be available for groups, such as NA/AA, WRAP, PFLAG, Pride Initiative meetings, and for community groups from the LGBTQ community.
+This room can also be used for trainings made available to community traditional and non-traditional organizations. - b.
+Clinical component is comprised of both behavioral health services focusing on the underserved communities and a resource and training ground for healthcare providers to build competency working with the LGBTQ population especially with the transgender and gender non-conforming/variant community.